The Best Online Poker Sites for UK Players

 - Action card: A community card on the table that causes a lot of betting action, as it is helpful for two or more players.

-- Active players: Players that are still playing and involved in the pot.
+- Active players: Players who are still playing and involved in the pot.

-- Aggressive/aggression: A player’s style of opening with an opening bet or raise rather than check or call.
+- Aggression: A player’s style of opening with an opening bet or raise rather than check or call.

 - All-in: The act of betting all chips for the current hand.
 “To go all-in.”